AccelByte/accelbyte-go-sdk/docs/getting_started.md

 ### 3. Use in

-Create an SDK instance, login using client credentials, and call an AccelByte Cloud API in `main.go`.
+Create an SDK instance, login using client credentials, and call an AccelByte Gaming Services API in `main.go`.

 Create file `main.go` inside the project directory